-In order to save the planet, improve human health and rewind the obesity epidemic, rather than focusing on feeding people with food that is cheaper to produce that will cause them to overeat, I think we need to focus on feeding people with quality food that will help them eat less without having to exercise herculean willpower that is destined to fail.
+In order to save the planet, improve human health and rewind the obesity epidemic, rather than focusing on feeding people with food that is cheaper to produce that will cause them to overeat, I think we need start to focus on feeding people with quality food that will help them eat less without having to exercise herculean willpower that is destined to fail in the long term.

 Our recent satiety analysis of half a million days of food diaries found that it’s the combination of starch and fat that drive people to overeat the most while foods with more fibre and protein tend to help people to eat less.

 In light of this, putting starches and fats first and second makes the EAT Lancet guidelines seem either dumb or disingenuous (depending on whether or not you think they are doing the bidding of the EAT Foundation group of companies or just incompetent to be giving out nutritional guidance).